22 Products You’ll Waste Money Buying at Warehouse Clubs

-When time is short and your shopping list is long, it can be tempting to make a single stop at the warehouse club.
-After all, Costco, Sam's Club and BJ's stock everything from groceries and cleaning supplies to electronics and clothing – often in bulk quantities and often at discounted prices.
-Plus, you need to get your money's worth from the annual membership fee you're paying.
-Smart shopping move, right?
-Not necessarily.
+When your shopping list is long and time is short, it’s tempting to make a single stop at the warehouse club.
+Face it: Costco, Sam’s Club and BJ’s stock everything from groceries and cleaning supplies to electronics and clothing – often in bulk quantities and often at good prices.
+Plus, you feel the need to shake your money’s worth out of the annual membership fee you're paying (particularly if you got talked into one of the fancier tiers).

-We’ve written before about how warehouse clubs are a great place to stock up on toilet paper, various kitchen pantry staples and even wine.
-However, you may still want to skip over certain items.
-There are three big reasons why: First, buying in bulk doesn't make sense if you don't need bulk quantities or you won't use them up before they spoil or expire.
-Next, quality isn't always up to snuff at warehouse clubs.
-Lastly, you're missing out on the money-saving power of weekly sales and coupons – Costco and Sam's Club don't accept manufacturer coupons; BJ's does, but with restrictions.
+We’ve written plenty about how warehouse clubs are a great place to stock up on toilet paper, various kitchen pantry staples and even wine.
+However, you may still want to skip certain items.
+There are three big reasons why: First, buying in bulk is a waste of money if you won't use the product before it spoils or expires.
+Next, quality isn’t always up to snuff at warehouse clubs.
+Lastly, you’re missing out on the money-saving power of weekly sales and coupons – Costco and Sam’s Club don’t accept manufacturer coupons; BJ’s does, but with restrictions.

-Warehouse clubs stock name-brand cereals, but budget-conscious shoppers know they can grab the breakfast staple for less elsewhere.
-Kellogg’s, General Mills and other cereal manufacturers regularly offer discounts and coupons that can be used at your local grocery store or big-box retailer – but not at Costco, Sam's Club or BJ’s – says Cindy Livesey, founder of LivingRichWithCoupons.com.
+Yes, you can find name-brand cereals at warehouse clubs.
+However, budget-conscious shoppers know they can grab the breakfast staple for less elsewhere.
+Top U.S. cereal makers Kellogg’s, General Mills and other cereal manufacturers regularly pass along discounts to grocers who pass them off to customers.
+The major manufacturers also make available coupons that can be used at your local grocery store or big-box retailer – but not at Costco, Sam's Club or BJ’s – says Cindy Livesey, founder of LivingRichWithCoupons.com.

-Not into clipping coupons?
-Find them instead on the manufacturer's website or Facebook page.
-For example, we spotted 14 different cereal coupons on Kellogg’s site that you can print out from home.
+Not into clipping coupons out of newspaper inserts?
+Find them instead on the manufacturer’s website or Facebook page.
+For example, we spotted 16 different cereal coupons on Kellogg’s site that you can print out at home.
 Also, you can stack these coupons with any sale your local retailer is promoting.
-"This allows you to get a better deal at the grocery store than what you'd find at a warehouse club," Livesey says.
+“This allows you to get a better deal at the grocery store than what you'd find at a warehouse club,” Livesey says.

-If you're simply on the hunt for a basic t-shirt or pair of jeans and don't care about labels, warehouse clubs will offer competitive prices, McGrath says.
-Just remember that you aren't getting the same pair of designer jeans that you'd find at Neiman Marcus.
+If you’re simply on the hunt for a basic T-shirt or pair of jeans and don’t care about labels, warehouse clubs will offer competitive prices, McGrath says.
+Just remember that you aren’t getting the same pair of designer jeans that you’d find at Neiman Marcus or Nordstrom.

-Err on the side of caution when purchasing skincare products containing sunblock from a warehouse club, warns smart shopping expert Trae Bodge of TrueTrae.com.
-That's because SPF degrades over time, and Costco, Sam's Club and BJ's usually sell these types of items packaged in sets of two large containers.
-Before buying, you should consider how often you'll use the product and if you'll be able to use it up before the expiration date.
+Also, be cautious when purchasing skincare products containing sunbock from a warehouse club, warns smart shopping expert Trae Bodge of TrueTrae.com.
+That’s because SPF degrades over time, and Costco, Sam’s Club and BJ’s usually sell these types of items packaged in sets of two large containers.
+Before buying, think about how often you’ll use the product and whether you’ll get through it before the expiration date.

 Ground spices have a shelf life of two to three years for peak freshness and flavor, according to manufacturer McCormick.
 If you’re buying standard-size spice bottles (which usually range from 0.6 ounces to three ounces at a traditional grocery store or big-box retailer), finishing them within that timeframe is realistic.
 However, when you buy spices in bulk at warehouse clubs, in sizes ranging from six-ounce bottles to five-pound containers, it can take much longer to finish them off – especially if it’s a spice you don’t use often, says TrueTrae.com’s Bodge.

-While spices don't "go bad" the same way that perishable food items do, they do lose their potency over time, she explains.
-So that cinnamon apple pie you make every summer that everyone looks forward to at the family reunion may not be as flavorful if the ground cinnamon in it is several years old.
-Unless you regularly cook with certain spices (say, curry or chili powder), Bodge recommends buying them from your local grocer in regular sizes so you don't end up wasting money or disappointing diners.
+While spices don’t “go bad” over time, she explains.
+So that seasonal cinnamon apple pie you make that everyone looks forward to at the family reunion may not be as flavorful if the ground cinnamon in it is several years old.
+Unless you regularly cook with certain spices (say, curry, cayenne or chili powder), Bodge recommends buying them from your local grocer in regular sizes so you don't end up wasting money or disappointing diners.

 We looked at prices for store-brand diapers (in size 3) at Costco, Sam's Club, BJ's and Walmart.
-Here's what we found: At Costco, a 198-count package of Kirkland Signature Supreme diapers costs $28.49 (14 cents per diaper).
-At Sam's Club, you can get 234 Member's Mark Comfort Care diapers for $34.98 (15 cents).
-At BJ's, a 180-count package of Berkley Jensen Ultra Absorbent diapers totals $25.99 (14 cents).
-By comparison, at Walmart you can get a 210-count box of Parent’s Choice diapers for $23.32 (11 cents).
-Based on unit price, the big-box retailer offers the better deal.
+Here's what we found: At Costco, a 192-count package of Kirkland Signature size 1 diapers costs $32.99 (17 cents per diaper).
+At Sam's Club, you can get 176 Member's Mark Premium size 1 diapers for $21.98 (12 cents).
+At BJ's, a 112-count package of Berkley Jensen Premium diapers totals $15.99 (14 cents).
+By comparison, at Walmart you can get a 168-count box of size 1 Parent’s Choice diapers for $16.17 (9.6 cents).
+Based on unit price, Walmart offers the better deal.

 When looking for deals on other baby supplies, such as wipes and diaper ointment, consumers can score big using Amazon's Subscribe and Save program, Offers.com’s McGrath says.
 The program allows parents to set up auto-delivery on everything from lotion to hair-care products for kids.
 Amazon Prime members qualify for 20% off diapers and other related products when ordering at least five items per month, she notes.
 “You can even skip a delivery if necessary or you need to change diaper sizes.
 You’re not committed to the size of a giant box of diapers you purchased in bulk a month ago at a warehouse club,” McGrath adds.